Huegoxaga/notes/algorithm/ml.md

 #### Markov Decision Processes(MDPs)

+- Markov Models
+  - Hidden Markov Models is used by speech recognition
 - Gridworld is a simple example environment for understanding RL concepts.
   - It is a `3 X 4` table
   - The state is determined by the location of the agent, the top left corner is described by tuple as `(0, 0)`